 Julia Hartsell is a dancer, catalyst for soulful, earth-honoring community, a pioneer in the modern Hoop Dance movement, and founder of The Flowjo, a movement sanctuary for dance, somatic & circus arts in Carrboro, NC.
 With a long history in the South, her people are from the British Isles, Germany, and Cherokee Nation and she brings to movement arts and ancestral healing ritual a deep to commitment to social justice.
 Julia weaves an animist worldview, passion for ecstatic embodied expression, and reverence for threshold experiences with a celebration of the Earth and sacred feminine for the intent of individual and collective healing.
 For more info see: www.juliahartsell.com.

-We acknowledge this event is taking place in the ancestral lands of the Ute and Arapaho peoples, and we encourage participants to become educated on the history of the land and to support local Native organizations.
+We acknowledge this event is taking place in the ancestral lands of the Ute and Arapaho peoples.
+Folks whose ancestors are indigenous to this area are welcome to join this event by donation or gifting.
+We encourage participants to become educated on the history of the land and to support local Native organizations.